-A Day Trip To The Bernese Alps From Zurich
+A Day Trip Guide to the Bernese Alps in Switzerland

 Switzerland is the land of dreams, fairytales and I haven’t seen a single person who’s visited Switzerland and not be impressed by its natural beauty and Swiss sensibility.
 Pretty much every country I have been to has a ‘Switzerland’; a spot reserved for the most beautiful spot of the country full of lush vegetation and greenery and a cure for tired eyes of city dwellers.
 Nothing gets close to the country itself though, only Switzerland deserves that title.

 I am very lucky to have some amazing friends in Switzerland and I also dated a Swiss guy for a bit and all these trips have made it my second most visited country (first being Spain).
 I have been sloppy about capturing these trips though but this is the story of the day I spent in Switzerland seeing some of the most gorgeous spots.